 This field-based experience provides a supervised learning experience in a Christian ministry setting.
 Through a self-designed ministry project, students are given opportunities to apply proper hermeneutical and homiletical principles to preparation and delivery of textual and expository sermons and to reflect on their theology and practice of ministry within a typical ministry environment.
 The project must be pre-approved by a Global University mentor and overseen by an approved supervisor.
 The practicum, however, is adaptable enough to be contextualized to the venue and needs of each student.
 The project may be fulfilled in a variety of settings, such as a local church, a parachurch ministry, a mission trip, or a Christian school.
-See course numbers 6903 preceded by the three-alpha-character designation for discipline-specific practicum enrollment options (BIB, BNT, BOT, EDU, LDR, MIS, RES, THE).
+See course numbers 6903 preceded by the three-alpha-character designation for disciplinespecific practicum enrollment options (BIB, BNT,

+BOT, EDU, LDR, MIS, RES, THE).
 Also see "Practicum" in each degree program section.

-Prerequisite or sequence recommendation: A student must be within 12 credits of completing all other coursework for the respective degree before other coursework for the respective degree before enrolling in MIN 6903 or discipline-specific Practicum.
+A student must be within 12 credits of completing all other coursework for the respective degree before enrolling in MIN 6903 or discipline-specific Practicum.